LPP Pumps Performing Well in Municipal Wastewater Treatment Facility

-LPP-D pumps were ordered with a special Halar coating for protection against the aggressive sodium hypochlorite in the unlikely occurrence of a hose failure.
-They were also equipped with hose leak detection to shut the pump down in the event of a hose failure and were with an integral variable speed motor with 4 – 20 mA input for control.
+LPP-D dosing pumps were ordered with a special Halar coating for protection against the aggressive sodium hypochlorite in the unlikely occurrence of a hose failure.
+They were also equipped with hose leak detection to shut the pump down in the event of hose failure and were with an integral variable speed motor with 4 – 20 mA input for control.

 Flowrox pumps offer stable flow and metering capabilities